-- The IMC recommends the District continue to look for new ways to reduce or eliminate permitting delays and provide the public with clear information about the timeline for each project including specific information about how long the District has been waiting for permits from other agencies and steps taken to address the delays. - The IMC recommends staff develop an action plan to thoroughly assess options to address permit delays and include that information in the next Annual Report.
+- The IMC recommends the District continue to look for new ways to reduce or eliminate permitting delays and provide the public with clear information about the timeline for each project including specific information about how long the District has been waiting for permits from other agencies and steps taken to address the delays. - The IMC recommends staff develop an action plan to make sure all options to address permit delays have been explored and include that information in the next Annual Report.